-APPENDIX A1: SURVEY OF THREAT ASSESSMENT TRAINING AND IMPLEMENTATION NEEDS
+APPENDIX A1: SURVEY OF THREAT ASSESSMENT TRAINING AND IMPLEMENTATION NEEDS implementation.

-The purpose of this survey is to assess the needs of Florida schools for threat assessment training and implementation.
 Note that Section 1006.07(7) of Florida Statutes requires each district school board adopt policies for the establishment of threat assessment teams at each school, consistent with the model policies developed by the Office of Safe Schools.
 Based on requirements outlined in section 1001.212 of Florida Statutes, the Office of Safe Schools identified the CSTAG as the standardized, statewide behavioral threat assessment instrument, which includes various components, one of which is specific to training for members of threat assessment teams and school administrators regarding the use of the instrument.